Netcracker/qubership-api-linter-service/docker-compose/README.md

-# APIHUB docker-compose local deployment
+# Qubership API Linter Service local deployment

-Follow this guide in order to run APIHUB on a local machine/bare-metal server using Docker (or compatible) container runtime
+Follow this guide in order to run Qubership API Linter Service on a local machine/bare-metal server using Docker (or compatible) container runtime

-`docker-compose` file in this folder runs all qubership-apihub containers and their only mandatory startup dependency - PostgreSQL database
+`docker-compose` file in this folder runs Qubership API Linter Service container

 ## Prerequisites